mrdvince/koko/README.md

-# Deployment Using Terraform, Ansible & Docker
+# Docker image deployment, using ansible